Team-BHP > Team-BHP Reviews > Official New Car Reviews

 My brother owns a BRV Diesel.
 Its a no nonsense practical car with a usable third row.
 The mileage it gives is astounding. never drops below 18 kmpl even in city traffic.
 The average highway ride returns 25kmpl.
 I have tried hypermiling with it once and it returned 31.4 kmpl.
 All this with a reliable diesel power.

-nettooran is online now (7) Thanks
+nettooran is offline (7) Thanks

 Old 17th May 2024, 18:15 #1367